 This incredible endurance and desire to run are still prevalent in present-day Siberian Huskies, and many still participate in dogsled races.
 But even if you live in a warmer climate, this breed needs plenty of exercise, or their boredom might lead to destructive behaviors.

 Buckle up for a big pup!
-These dogs can grow to be 60 pounds and reach up to 24 inches at the shoulder, Dr. Emily Singler, VMD, Fetch by The Dodo's on-staff veterinarian, shares.
+These dogs can grow to be 60 pounds and reach up to 24 inches at the shoulder, Dr. Emily Singler, VMD, Fetch's on-staff veterinarian, shares.
 It’s important to ensure your Husky learns not to jump from a young age, as these energetic pets might topple you when they’re giving you a bear hug.

 Miniature Siberian Huskies exist and typically weigh up to 35 pounds and only reach 17 inches in height.
 However, regardless of their smaller size, these pups have the same needs as their larger counterparts: They are still energetic dogs who need plenty of stimulation to thrive.